rusiaaman/wcgw/README.md

-# Shell assistant and Coding agent on Chatgpt and claude desktop apps
+# Shell and Coding agent on Chatgpt and Claude desktop apps

 A custom gpt on chatgpt web/desktop apps to interact with your local shell, edit files, run code, etc.